St Mary’s College (Wellington) St Mary’s College (Wellington)

 Recommended Prior Learning

-None, previous study at levels 1-2 may help but is not essential.
+Previous study at Levels 1-2 is helpful but not essential.

-Motivated students can continue with a more practical Business Studies course or complete both Business and Economics by taking part in the YES program and carrying out a business activity, including completing a marketing plan and a full business plan.
+Motivated students can continue with a more practical Business Studies course or complete the YES programme by carrying out a business activity, including completing a marketing plan and a full business plan.

 Economics and Business are both approved subjects* for University Entrance and can lead to further study in Commerce, Politics, Arts, Law and many other fields or may just be taken for interest.